 We've probably all relied on the traditional garden hose to wash our ATVs at some point.
 But if using a hose feels a bit tedious, try using a power washer to blast away the hardest dirt or stickiest mud in a fraction of the time.
 Imagine getting home exhausted from a hot day riding in the dunes and realizing you now have to rid your ATV of all the leftover crud.
 You use the hose and realize it isn't powerful enough to clear all of the sand scratching both the metal and paint.
 A power washer is a good investment, as it wastes less water and cleans your ATV more thoroughly than the old garden hose.

 Shine, Seal and Lubricate

 Keeping that showroom shine on your machine for life can be done with proper cleaning and care.
 Once the cleaning and degreasing is done, and your ATV is dry, it's time to shine that baby up!
-After using a premium cleaner and degreaser, we recommend using a spray polish to top things off.
-A good sealant and polish will protect against sun damage and repel water while adding a shine worthy of the showroom floor.
+After using a premium cleaner and degreaser, use a spray polish to finish things off.
+A good sealant and polish protects against sun damage and repels water while adding a showroom shine.

 There's more room for error than you might think when washing your ATV.
-Water can damage expensive parts during a seemingly harmless spray down.
-By following these five ATV cleaning tips, your prized possession will last longer and look better for years to come!
+Water can damage expensive parts during a seemingly harmless spray-down.
+By following these ATV cleaning tips, your prized possession will last longer and look better for years to come!